 Pissarro also participated in the group's eighth and last show in 1886.
 However, unlike in the group's seven previous exhibitions where Pissarro participated as an Impressionist, in the eighth show he participated as a Neo-Impressionist.
 By a rather acid irony of fate, it may well be that it was Pissarro, more than any other member of the group, who was responsible for the Impressionist movement ending.

-Joachim Pissarro is the co-author of Pissarro: A Criticial Catalog of Paintings (Skira)
+Joachim Pissarro is the co-author of Pissarro: A Criticial Catalogue of Paintings (Skira)